Vincent-Marie Viénot, Count of Vaublanc: Fall from grace

-Deputy of the chamber (1820–1827) and afterwards
+Deputy of the Chamber (1820–1827) and afterwards

 On 13 November 1820 he was elected to the Chamber as deputy for Calvados.
 He was re-elected on 10 October 1821, became a vice-president of the Chamber during the 1822 session, was re-elected again on 6 March 1824, but lost in 1827.

 He was at the same time selected to be deputy for Guadeloupe, where he was the co-proprietor of a sugar plantation in the parish of Basse-terre.
 In this capacity he recommended several changes in the judiciary and in the administration of the colonies, including the construction of storehouses.

 With two of his colleagues in the chamber, Comte de la Breteche and Baron de Vitrolles, he oversaw some ultra-royalist periodicals, starting with La Quotidienne and Le Drapeau Blanc.

-In January 1823, he came out in favour of the Spanish Expedition, and was named a member of the board of inquiry, presided over by Marshal Macdonald.
+In January 1823, he came out in favour of the Spanish Expedition, and was named a member of the board of inquiry, presided over by Marshal Étienne Macdonald.

-He had just been reappointed to the State Council (on 25 July) with the written promise of a peerage, when the statues of July 1830 deposed Charles X. He retired from public life after the accession of Louis-Philippe and worked on his memoirs until his sight failed.
+He had just been reappointed to the State Council (on 25 July) with the written promise of a peerage, when the statues of July 1830 deposed Charles X. He retired from public life after the accession of Louis Philippe I and worked on his memoirs until his sight failed.
 He died at the age of eighty-nine, on 21 August 1845, in Paris at his house on the rue du Bac.